 The deadline to comply with the EU General Data Protection Regulation (GDPR) is May 25, 2018.
 Are you ready?
-For Life Science companies you may be readier than you think.
-The key is to leverage the controls and practices that you already should have in place.
+If you're a life sciences company, you may be more prepared than you think.
+The key is to leverage the controls and practices you already should have.

 What is GDPR?

-In December 2015 the EU parliament voted to finalize GDPR and set May 25, 2018 as the deadline for compliance.
-The primary objective of GDPR is to give citizens control of their personal data.
-A lot of control!
-Including the right to erasure, meaning that access rights to personal data can be revoked requiring complete erasure of all their data.
-Also in scope is likeliness, including metadata – which is data about the data, or data you can use to figure out who the person is; not difficult to do especially with social media which, by the way, is also in scope.
+In December 2015, the EU parliament voted to finalize GDPR and set May 25, 2018, as the deadline for compliance.
+The primary objective of GDPR is to give citizens control of their personal data, including the right to erasure, meaning that access rights to personal data can be revoked, requiring the complete erasure of all their data.
+Also in scope is likeliness, including metadata, which is data about the data or data you can use to figure out who the person is.
+This is not difficult to do in our social media-driven society.

-The good news for Life Science companies is controls and practices should already be in place as the result of other regulations, such as:
+The good news for life sciences companies is that controls and practices should already be in place as the result of other regulations, such as:

-Life Science companies can use these controls and practices to demonstrate they are GDPR ready and compliant.
+Life sciences companies can use these controls and practices to demonstrate they are GDPR-ready and compliant.
 However, action is required to demonstrate due diligence.

 Leverage Compliance-Related Systems

 The ValGenesis Validation Lifecycle Management System (VLMS) can be a powerful tool to help companies comply with GDPR.